biocatchltd/yellowbox/docs/extras/webserver.rst

     Also, if such an error is encountered, all future calls to any route in the service will return Error Code 500.

-.. class:: WebServer(name, port=None, **kwargs)
+.. class:: WebServer(name: str, port: int | None =None, **kwargs)

     A uvicorn-starlette web server that supports on-the-fly adding and removing of routes.

-    :param str name: The name of the server, used for logging and debugging.
+    :param name: The name of the server, used for logging and debugging.
-    :param int | None port: The port to bind to when serving, default will bind to an available port.
+    :param port: The port to bind to when serving, default will bind to an available port.
     :param \*\*kwargs: Additional keyword arguments to pass to the starlette server's `uvicorn configuration
      <https://github.com/encode/uvicorn/blob/master/uvicorn/config.py>`_.